antontutoveanu/crystals-kyber-javascript/README.md

 This protocol is used to securely establish symmetric keys between two parties.

-This JavaScript implementation is intended for client-side web browser applications but of course can be used for any JavaScript based application.
+This JavaScript implementation is intended for client-side web browser applications but can be used for any JavaScript based application.

 Most of this code was translated from [Nadim Kobeissi](https://nadim.computer)'s Go implementation of Kyber which can be found [here](https://github.com/symbolicsoft/kyber-k2so).